R-Sandor/docs/SpringBoot/3.2/IntegrationTesting/IntegrationTest.md

 ### PAUSE POINT:

-JUnit has been around for a very long time and it's way to easy with VSCode to import the old packages.
+JUnit has been around for a very long time and it's way too easy with VSCode to import the old packages.

 ``` java
 // JUnit5 - juipiter